Creating a WordPress Block theme? Looking to include your unique branding into your custom theme? Well look no further this post is for you!

 Add Theme Image to Block Theme Templates and Template Parts

-First start by adding a blank image block to your template and adjust the image block settings however you want.
+Back in your site editor, add a blank image block to your template and adjust the image block settings however you want.

 The file path would look like this: